wp-plugins/exxica-social-marketing/README.txt

 6. Where to find the settings page.

 == Changelog ==
+= 1.1.6.1 =
+- Fixed a timestamp issue in the en-US datepicker.
+- Fixed an internationalization issue with the datepicker.

 = 1.1.6 =
 - Added custom date and time formats.
 Default locale specific.
 - Fixed an SQL bug in account selection.